[Small logo of Thornwood girl] Read The Washington Post in your local public library

 has a May 2006 article, "Hallowed Highway", with quotes about the significance of Route 15, that includes a map with Haymarket shown about half way between Gettysburg and Charlottesville.
 Legacy Foote/Foot land, the site of the failed Disney's America, is just north of Haymarket.

-The new 2006 Encyclopedia of Appalachia, edited by Rudy Abramson, from the University of Tennessee press has a sketch on Books-A-Million by Abramson.
+The Encyclopedia of Appalachia, edited by Rudy Abramson, from the University of Tennessee Press (2006) has a sketch on Books-A-Million by Abramson.
 The Times Daily of Alabama, a New York Times newspaper, reported 24 March 2006 that the Shoals Chamber of Commerce has named Joel Anderson, chairman and director of the Anderson Companies, to be Shoals Citizen of the Year.
 According to the paper, the Anderson Companies are composed of the "Anderson Media Corporation, Books-A-Million, TNT Fireworks, Anderson Press, Whitman Publishing Co., H.E.
 Harris Co., C.R.
 Gibson and the Clark Group".
+In 1945, the Anderson family invested in WJOI, Florence, under the management and majority ownership of Joe Van Sandt.
+Get more on Van Sandts connections to the Andersons, Foote/Foots, and Sam Phillips and details of son Tommy Van Sandt's friendship with Elvis by jumping to the endnotes page for BLOG:09.